Skip to content

 Using DMTCP Manually

-If for some reason our automatic chain job script is not suitable for your use case, you could also just use DMTCP on its own.
-In the following we will give you step-by-step instructions on how to checkpoint your job manually:
+In the following we will give you step-by-step instructions on how to checkpoint your application manually:

-• Load the DMTCP module: module load dmtcp
+1. Load the DMTCP module: module load DMTCP

 #/bin/bash